chiaraottino/StatsMSc_Conda_etc/comparing_python_vers/README.md

 Now install the package with `pip install -e .` and create an `environment.yaml`

 Finally, run `python run.py` from within this directory.
+If you have done this successfully this will work.

 # Update package and rerun